raneamol/SpearCRM/README.md

 Amol S. Rane <raneamol99@gmail.com>

 ## License
-This project is licensed under AGPLv3.
+This project is licensed under the AGPLv3 license.